-- 1. the integrity of the Company's accounting and financial reporting principles and policies, and system of internal controls, including the integrity of the Company's financial statements and the independent audit thereof; - 2. the Company's compliance with legal and regulatory requirements; - 3. the Company's assessment and management of enterprise risks including credit, market, liquidity, operational and legal risks; and - 4. the Company's audit process and the performance of the Company's internal audit organization and External Auditor, including the External Auditor's qualifications and independence.
+- 1. the integrity of the Company's accounting and financial reporting principles and policies, and system of internal controls, including the integrity of the Company's financial statements and the independent audit thereof; - 2. the Company's compliance with legal and regulatory requirements; and - 3. the Company's audit process and the performance of the Company's internal audit organization and External Auditor, including the External Auditor's qualifications and independence.